trustmysoftware/rsssf/README.md

 docker run -it --rm -p 8000:8000 rsssf
 ```

-alternatively, if you use fly.io, change the app name in the file `fly.toml`
+alternatively, if you use fly.io, change the app name in the file `fly.toml` and
+run the following two commands.

 ```
 fly secrets import < .env